 “He thought that he would be a cancer patient for a short time and a professional athlete for many years to come.

 “Initially Dylan didn’t display any emotions at all.
-He came home from training and said that he’d be involved in the Cup match.
-I’m sure inside he was beaming, but took in his stride as this is what he’d been gearing up to before cancer hit.
+He came home from training and said that he’d be involved in the cup match.
+I’m sure inside he was beaming, but he took it in his stride as this is what he’d been gearing up to before cancer hit.

 “After the game he was just as matter of fact, as if it was something that he expected to be doing for the rest of his professional life.”